microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Security Copilot Q&A.md

 - security copilot
 ---

-# Q&A for Security Copilot
+# Common Security Copilot Q&As

 #### Is my data protected?
 ChatGPT was trained on data from the Internet.
 Security Copilot does not leverage ChatGPT, or any data not owned by the customer and/or by Microsoft.
 In simpler terms, Security Copilot **does not use your data to train AI Foundation models.**